LiorDaichman/Password-Generator/README.md

 ## ✨ Features

-- ✅ **Password Generation**: Generate random passwords with customizable settings (length, use of letters, numbers, and symbols).
+- ✅ **Password Generation**: Generate random passwords with customizable settings.
 - ✅ **Password Strength Check**: Check the strength of any password entered by the user.
 - ✅ **Dark Mode**: Toggle between light and dark modes with a button.
 - ✅ **Advanced Options**: Customize allowed letters, numbers, and symbols for password generation.